 - 16.5% and below Acceptable;

 - 16.6% to 33.3% Marginal, with cautionary note; and

 Estimates that do not meet an acceptable level of quality are either flagged for caution or suppressed.

-The table in the link below (Additional documentation) provides the observed C.V.s for 2 key variables for the second quarter of 2017.
+The table in the link below (Additional documentation) provides the observed C.V.s for 2 key variables for the third quarter of 2017.

 The Travel Survey of Residents of Canada is a voluntary supplement of the Labour Force Survey.
-The TSRC overall response rate at estimation for the reference year 2016 was 75.9%.
-The table in the link below (Additional documentation) provides the response rates by province for the reference year 2016.
+The TSRC overall response rate at estimation for the reference year 2016 was 75.9% and 76.4% for 2017.
+The tables in the link below (Additional documentation) provides the response rates by province for the reference years 2016 and 2017.